kfly8/Result-Simple/README.md

 # DESCRIPTION

-This module provides a simple way to define functions that return a result type like Rust.
+This module provides a simple way to define functions that return a result type.
+This data type is similar to Go, Rust's Result type.

-# EXPORT
+## EXPORT

-## Ok
+### Ok

 ```
 Ok(@values) : ($ok, @values)